MBM Glossaries: People Management Skills Definition

 A book by Simon Sinek that shows the need for leaders and managers to exhibit empathy.

 A visual representation of an employee or a team’s progress when learning a new skill or understanding a new concept.
-A ‘steep’ learning curve is when the task at hand requires more effort to master or is more difficult to learn.
+Meanwhile, a ‘steep’ learning curve is when the task at hand requires more effort to master or is more challenging to learn.

-The Management Iceberg describes the art of managing an individual from addressing the items above the water; time, budgets, tasks, and results.
-And the more intricate workings underneath that deal with feelings, motivation, and personalities.
-A good manager needs emotional intelligence to be able to manage the visible and submerged parts of the iceberg.
+The Management Iceberg describes the art of managing an individual from addressing the items above the water, such as time, budgets, tasks, and results.
+And the more intricate workings underneath that deal with, in particular, feelings, motivation, and personalities.
+In fact, a good manager needs emotional intelligence to be able to manage the visible and submerged parts of the iceberg.

 Studies by social scientists that try to decode the workings behind what motivates a person and how that it can be harnessed to that person’s benefit.
-Popular motivation theories include Maslow’s Hierarchy of Needs, Hertzberg’s Two-Factor Theory, the Hawthorne Effect, and Incentive Theory.
+In particular, popular motivation theories include Maslow’s Hierarchy of Needs, Hertzberg’s Two-Factor Theory, the Hawthorne Effect, and Incentive Theory.

 The Change Management Iceberg

 Also referred to as, or ‘Iceberg of Ignorance’, this follows the Management Iceberg symbolism of having more underlying mass than can be seen.
-It describes the possible barriers to change or achieving goals.
-It emphasises how there is only a small part of potential problems or issues that are visible and failure to address what’s underneath leads to failure.
+In particular, it describes the possible barriers to change or achieving goals.
+Also, it emphasises how there is only a small part of potential problems or issues that are visible, and failure to address what’s underneath leads to failure.

 Maslow’s Hierarchy of Needs

-In 1943, Abraham Maslow proposed in his paper ‘A Theory of the Human Motivation’ a tier of human needs.
-Maslow theorised that humans need to first satisfy their basic needs before the next set of needs in the next tier.
-In people management, Maslow’s Hierarchy of Needs helps managers to understand what an underlying cause of a performance issue could be, and how to motivate team members.
+In 1943, Abraham Maslow proposed in his paper ‘A Theory of the Human Motivation’, a tier of human needs.
+In particular, Maslow theorised that humans need to first satisfy their basic needs before the next set of needs in the next tier.
+Meanwhile, in people management, Maslow’s Hierarchy of Needs helps managers to understand what an underlying cause of a performance issue could be, and how to motivate team members.

-A management style where subordinates are closely monitored by managers.
+A management style where managers closely monitor subordinates.
 In micromanagement, a manager maintains excessive control over small details, avoids delegation of tasks, and strips subordinates of their ability to make decisions in a particular task.
-This type of management is often restricting and causes a decline in team morale and employee motivation.
+Indeed, this type of management is often restricting and causes a decline in team morale and employee motivation.

 Studies attempting to understand and explain the reasoning behind what motivates people.